Manage GCP Cloud DNS IAM Policies

 - user:jane@example.com

-The DnsManagedZoneIamPolicy resource is authoritative: it replaces the entire IAM policy for the managed zone.
-The policyData property accepts output from the getIAMPolicy data source, which defines bindings between roles and members.
-This approach gives you complete control but overwrites any permissions not declared in your policy.
+The DnsManagedZoneIamPolicy resource replaces the entire IAM policy for the managed zone.
+The policyData comes from the getIAMPolicy data source, which defines bindings between roles and members.
+This approach is authoritative: it removes any permissions not explicitly listed.
+Use this when you want to ensure no unexpected access exists, but be aware it cannot coexist with DnsManagedZoneIamBinding or DnsManagedZoneIamMember resources on the same zone.

 Grant a role to multiple members at once